RaquelPlaza/angular5-dojo/README.md

 ###Interfaces

-Lets create an Interface throught the angular cli, since a plan could be used across the product lets create it in our shared directory under models.
+Lets create an Interface through the angular cli, since a plan could be used across the product lets create it in our shared directory under models.
 ```
-ng g i shared/models/plan
+ng g i shared/models/IPlan
 ```

 As a first pass we're going to define are response type as strings and numbers